2e0byo/spreadsheets/docs/exercises/basic-accounts.md

 Bob also works a lot.
 He works as a Judo instructor in the weekday evenings, for 3 hours a week at £15 an hour.
-He works as a management consultant in the day, between 9 and 5 with an hour off for lunch, and is paid £25 and hour (after tax) to give confusing advice and tell companies they need to fire people.
+He works as a management consultant in the day, between 9 and 5 with an hour off for lunch, and is paid £35 an hour (after tax) to give confusing advice and tell companies they need to fire people.
 He never tells them to fire *him*.
 Naturally.
 Also, he works sometimes as a rugby referee.
 This Saturday he was paid a £50 flat fee for a game.